-Earlier this year, a California-based preacher named Harold Camping announced that the beginning of the end of the world would take place on May 21, 2011.
-The date passed by with no apparent Rapture and Camping became the butt of many late-night talk show jokes.
+Earlier this year, California-based preacher Harold Camping announced that the beginning of the end of the world would take place on May 21, 2011.
+The date passed by with no apparent rapture, and Camping became the butt of many late-night talk show jokes.

 Perrotta tells Fresh Air's Terry Gross that he got the idea for the novel while traveling around the country, doing speaking engagements for The Abstinence Teacher, his novel about small-town culture wars.

-Perrotta's novel takes place after the Rapture, in a small New Jersey suburb, where families are trying to get on with their lives.
-The Garvey family, for instance, didn't lose any family members in the Rapture, but has since fallen apart in the aftermath.
-The father, Kevin, watches as his teenagers change and his wife Laurie leaves his house to join a cult called "The Guilty Remnant," whose members dress all in white and take a vow of silence.
+Perrotta's novel takes place after the rapture, in a small New Jersey suburb, where families are trying to get on with their lives.
+The Garvey family, for instance, didn't lose any family members in the rapture but has fallen apart in the aftermath.
+The father, Kevin, watches as his teenagers change and his wife, Laurie, leaves his house to join a cult called "The Guilty Remnant," whose members dress all in white and take a vow of silence.

 Perrotta says he wanted to play with the idea that being alive — or left behind — was somehow more of a punishment instead of a gift.

 "No one in the Garvey family has disappeared, and yet a number of them are all haunted by losses," he says.
 "Laurie's best friend's daughter is gone.
 And somehow that disappearance has shocked her out of her own life, and she spends a lot of time helping her friend grieve.
 And that grief, she says, feels sort of right — and it's the place where she needs to live.
 She can't find her way back to any kind of normal life."